Brandon Hagel: International play

 Hagel's success in the 2020–21 NHL season saw him earn his first invitation to represent Canada internationally, joining the senior national team for the 2021 IIHF World Championship.
 He called the opportunity "something special."
 He did not register a point in the course of the tournament, which saw Team Canada lose its first three games before rallying to make a deep run to the championship game, where they defeated Finland for the gold medal.

 Following the Tampa Bay Lightning's ouster in the first round of the 2024 Stanley Cup playoffs, Hagel again joined Team Canada for the 2024 IIHF World Championship.

 In December 2024, it was announced that Hagel would be a part of Canada's 23-player roster for the 2025 4 Nations Face-Off, which replaced the 2025 NHL All-Star Game.
 Notably, in a game against the United States, Brandon Hagel and Matthew Tkachuk began to fight immediately following the opening puck drop.
 This started a series of brawls, with play stopped three separate times due to fighting in the first nine seconds.
 Team Canada and Hagel won the tournament after eliminating the United States in the final with a 3–2 overtime victory.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.